Sofi-Tech/Sofi-Info/README.md

 ### DATA DELETION

-Any user can request us to delete their data by joining the support server at [discord.gg/sofi](https://discord.gg/thzjEPFdmk).
+Any user can request us to delete their data by joining the [Support Server](https://discord.gg/thzjEPFdmk).
+Their inventory and cards will be removed.
 It can take upto 48 hours to remove your information from the database and backups.
-We will still retain the user IDs of the players and server who are blacklisted from the game to prevent them from exploiting it.
+We will still retain the user IDs of the players and some identifiers.
+Any user that has violated rules, created alts or has been blacklisted from the game cannot request data deletion to prevent them from exploiting the game.

 ### POLICY UPDATES